ibanks42/bundeck/README.md

 - **OBS Scene Control**: Toggle webcam visibility across OBS scenes
 - **Keystroke Sender**: Send keyboard shortcuts to your operating system
-- More templates are being added regularly
+- More templates are going to be added regularly

 ## Contributing